SjulsonLab/generalized_contrastive_PCA/README.md

 gcPCA_model = gcPCA(method='v4',normalize_flag=True)
 ```

-Methods can be 'vn.1' or just 'vn', where n can vary from 1 to 4. versions ending
+Methods can be 'vn.1' or just 'vn', where n can vary from 1 to 4.
+Versions ending
 in .1 will return orthogonal dimensions. 'v4.1' corresponds to the (A-B)/(A+B)
 objective function, for the other versions please check for more information in the preprint in [bioRxiv](https://doi.org/10.1101/2024.08.08.607264)